dbd-challenge/dbdc3/docs/submission_format.md

 * turns ： This field contains all the dialogue breakdown detection results for all turns.
 * turn-index ： This field denotes the index of a turn and should match that of the input dialogue file.
 * labels ： This field contains the dialogue breakdown detection results for a turn.
-* breakdown ： This can be one of O or T or X, corresponding to not a breakdown, possible breakdown, and breakdown.
+* breakdown ： This can be one of O or T or X, corresponding to not a breakdown, possible breakdown, and breakdown, corresponding to the hard-decision made by a dialogue breakdown detector.
 * prob-O ： Probability that the dialogue breakdown detection result is O (not a breakdown).
 * prob-T ： Probability that the dialogue breakdown detection result is T (possible breakdown).
 * prob-X ： Probability that the dialogue breakdown detection result is X (breakdown).